 If you are a resident of a country not included in the Working Holiday Maker program, click here to find out which visa subclass you should apply for.

-A Working Holiday Visa (Subclass 417) and Work and Holiday visa (Subclass 462) can generally be issued in around six days.
-Second Working Holiday visas take around 14-21 days to process.
+A Working Holiday Visa (Subclass 417) and Work and Holiday visa (Subclass 462) is generally processed within 14 days.
 Processing times may be affected by factors such as the completeness of applications lodged and additional checks performed by visa processing officers, such as those relating to health and character.

 You can do any kind of lawful work on your working holiday visa including full-time, part-time, casual, shift and voluntary work.
 There are a number of industries around Australia that regularly hire Working Holiday makers.
 See what types of jobs are most common for Working Holiday makers around Australia.